The Cabbage Soup Diet is a short-term weight loss diet.

 Very-low-calorie diets under 800 calories per day are only recommended for obese people under the close supervision of a physician.

-Yet the food choices of the Cabbage Soup Diet are very limited and unbalanced.
-The diet includes almost no protein for five out of seven days and most days it is also very low in carbs, fat and calories.
-It is also deficient in many vitamins and minerals.
+However, the food choices of the Cabbage Soup Diet are very limited and unbalanced.
+The diet includes almost no protein and is also very low in carbs, fat and calories.
+Additionally, it’s deficient in many vitamins and minerals.

 There is not a serious risk of vitamin and mineral deficiencies if you only follow the diet for one week, especially if you decide to take a multivitamin.
 But this doesn't make up for the diet's lack of calories and protein.

-Consequently, many people on the Cabbage Soup Diet complain of dizziness, weakness and feeling light-headed during the diet.
+Consequently, many people on the Cabbage Soup Diet complain of dizziness, weakness and lightheadedness while on the diet.

 There have been a few anecdotal reports of gallstones and gallbladder blockages in people who used the Cabbage Soup Diet over the long term.